 A full-body hug stimulates your nervous system while decreasing feelings of loneliness, combating fear, increasing self-esteem, defusing tension, and showing appreciation.
 Higher self-esteem, improved academic performance, better parent-child communication, and fewer psychological and behavior problems have been linked to this type of affection.

 So, remember to look into your child’s eyes, hug and listen to them.
 Make the time to connect with them.
 Here are 15 times of the day when you can find a few minutes to talk, engage and enjoy the connection with your child.

 1. Getting your child out of bed in the morning – Start the day with a big kiss and cuddle.
 Tell your child you missed them.
 Ask how they slept and let them know the plan for the day.

 This is a great time to have a little chat, tickle, or sing a song with your child.
 It’s also a great time to give them a big cuddle when you put them down on the changing table (or floor, or mat) and again when you pick them up.

 3. Making and eating breakfast – Even if they’re too young to talk, you can ask your child what they’d like for breakfast: toast or porridge, for example.
 Talk about what you’ll have before sitting down together at the table.

 Once they’ve finished breakfast, you may need to have a toy ready for them to play with while you finish yours, but you can continue to talk, play and sing songs together.
 Try playing peekaboo to make your child laugh.

-4. Random dance time – After breakfast (if you aren’t running late to your desk), I like to put on a song, and dance around the kitchen holding my child and singing to her.
+4. Random dance time – After breakfast (if I’m not running late for work), I like to put on a song, and dance around the kitchen holding my child and singing to her.
 She usually finds it very funny if I spin her around and sing.
 Do this in the evening before dinner or bathtime.